druid-io/druid-io.github.io/faq.md

 Druid can be deployed on commodity hardware in any *NIX based environment.
 A Druid cluster consists of several different processes, each designed to do a small set of things very well (ingestion, querying, coordination, etc).
 Many of these processes can be co-located and deployed together on the same hardware as described [here](/docs/latest/tutorials/quickstart.html).

+Druid was initially created in the cloud, and runs well in AWS, GCP, Azure, and other cloud environments.

 ### Where does Druid fit in my existing Hadoop-based data stack?